chris-wood/draft-unreliable-ohttp/draft-wood-ohai-unreliable-ohttp.md

 to the client.
 If a Relay has forwarded an Encapsulated Request and receives a `406 Not Acceptable` response, it MUST return the same status code in its response to the Client.

+If a Relay receives a request from the Client which allows either reliable or unreliable OHTTP, because the `Accept` header is `message/*` or `*/*`, it can choose to interpret it as one or the other, or it can delegate the decision to the Gateway Resource.
+If it chooses to interpret the request as an unreliable OHTTP request, and has already returned a `202 Accepted` reponse to the Client, it SHOULD set the corresponding `Accept: message/ohttp-ack` header when it forwards to request to the Gateway Resource.

 ## Gateway Considerations